Women in Aviation International will hold a Connect event in Dayton, Ohio, on Sept. 29-30, 2017.

 “Dayton offers attendees an opportunity to take a deep dive into Wright Brothers history and learn about future technologies in aviation,” said Women in Aviation International President Dr. Peggy Chabrian.
 “We have a full agenda planned to make this a fun and educational two days.”

 Attendees can purchase an entire conference packet or select individual events and meals.
-WAI Dayton Connect is open to WAI members and non-members alike.
+WAI Dayton Connect is open to WAI members and non-members alike but requires registration.
 This event does not feature an exhibit hall or Fast Pass meetings.
-Register here.